Timeshare Resort Clubs & Unincorporated Associations

-UA’S are not a people, therefore, any liability passes directly to committee members/ Club group.
+UA’S are not people, therefore, any liability passes directly to committee members/ club group.

 The entire committee is personally liable.

-An interesting case and authority was established in the following case and is well worth repeating in short.
+An interesting case and authority was established in the following and is well worth repeating in short.

 You (the committee member) are liable for the debts of the club.
-It is irrelevant whether you attended the meeting, the mere fact that you are a member of the force which renders deeds on others in the club; make you joint and severable liable.
+It is irrelevant whether you attended the meeting, the mere fact that you are a member of the force which renders deeds on others in the club; make you joint and severally liable.

 You might take consolation from the peddlers that you’re insured or the club is insured.
 Well, take note.
 The insurance company will be facing a substantial claim, the distribution could be tremendous.
 Do you honestly think they want to get involved when the damages will be in their millions and they can avoid the debt by holding you out to dry?

 Do you think they will stand by and support this behaviour, are you told they will?

-You consumers who dangle from this problem need advice and fast because a new day in “Timeshare” is coming and committee personal liability are just around the corner.
+Consumers who dangle from this problem need advice and fast, because a new day in timeshare is coming and committee personal liability is just around the corner.